August 2019 ACCAB meeting agenda HERE

-The board advises Auckland Council on achieving the vision and strategic outcomes of the Auckland Plan, the City Centre Masterplan, and the expenditure of the City Centre Targeted Rate, supporting a development portfolio that addresses city centre issues.
+The board advises Auckland Council on achieving the vision and strategic outcomes of the Auckland Plan, the City Centre Masterplan, and the expenditure of the City Centre Targeted Rate (CCTR), supporting a development portfolio that addresses city centre issues.

 Auckland Council includes: